010pe/ofxFirstPersonCamera/README.md

 How to use
 ----------

-Include header file in `ofApp.h`, add a camera instance as a public member of a class:
+Include header file in `ofApp.h`, add an instance of `ofxFirstPersonCamera`:

 ```cpp
 #pragma once